PowerMax

 Note that the deployment of the driver using the operator does not use any Helm charts and the installation and configuration parameters will be slightly different from the one specified via the Helm installer.

-User can query for all Dell CSI drivers using this command:
+To query for all Dell CSI drivers installed with the ContainerStorageModule CRD use the following command:

 kubectl get csm --all-namespaces